MichalLytek/type-graphql/docs/scalars.md

 }
 ```

-All you need to do is register the association map in the `buildSchema` options:
+All we need to do is register the association map in the `buildSchema` options:

 ```typescript
 import { ObjectId } from "mongodb";